Applicant Information Address (street, city, and zip) * Phone * Program Year * 1st 2nd 3rd 4th Other

-Please describe your proposed community service project, including the following: project goals, and possible activities to meet these goals; intended outcomes you hope to see for the participants; if you are proposing to continue an existing program, please briefly describe how you might expand or build upon it. (suggested word count: 400)
+Please describe your proposed community service project, including the following: project goals, and possible activities to meet these goals; validated curriculum(s) you are considering using (if applicable), intended outcomes you hope to see for the participants; if you are proposing to continue an existing program, please briefly describe how you might expand or build upon it.
+Explain why your project is the right solution and approach to meet the needs identified in the community needs assessment you conducted prior to applying. (suggested word count: 500)

 How do you plan to center your efforts around those who will benefit the most from this collaboration? *